 You could allow players to adjust which events perform each action.
 You might let players choose to have an action be performed when an input is released, or perhaps on the second press down of an input in a sequence.

-Input Interactions often also contain timing elements alongside these input events, which you might also let the player configure.
-If an input needs to be released before or after being held for a specific amount of time for an action to be performed, you might allow players to adjust this time to customize the interaction further.
+Input interactions often also contain timing elements alongside these input events, which you might also let the player configure.
+If an input needs to be released before or after being held for a specific amount of time for an action to be performed, you might allow players to adjust this time to customise the interaction further.

 Read Dead Redemption 2 lets you globally set the time that a button must be held before it performs a different action, which might be useful for those who are unable to release a button quickly.